JanHerca/urantiapedia/output/wikijs/en/article/Agnes_Lazar/Une_Histoire_D_amour.md

 Yet it is in this place, in this concentration of darkness that all three of us were touched by the grace of God, deeply tasting His Love for these left behind people.

 > ““While you cannot observe the divine spirit at work in your minds, there is a practical method of discovering the degree to which you have yielded the control of your soul powers to the teaching and guidance of this indwelling spirit of the heavenly Father, and that is the degree of your love for your fellow men.
 This spirit of the Father partakes of the love of the Father, and as it dominates man, it unfailingly leads in the directions of divine worship and loving regard for one’s fellows.
 At first you believe that you are sons of God because my teaching has made you more conscious of the inner leadings of our Father’s indwelling presence; but presently the Spirit of Truth shall be poured out upon all flesh, and it will live among men and teach all men, even as I now live among you and speak to you the words of truth.
 And this Spirit of Truth, speaking for the spiritual endowments of your souls, will help you to know that you are the sons of God.
-It will unfailingly bear witness with the Father’s indwelling presence, your spirit, then dwelling in all men as it now dwells in some, telling you that you are in reality the sons of God.” ([UB 146:3.6](/en/The_Urantia_Book/146#p3_6))
+It will unfailingly bear witness with the Father’s indwelling presence, your spirit, then dwelling in all men as it now dwells in some, telling you that you are in reality the sons of God.” (<a id="a96_1156"></a>[UB 146:3.6](/en/The_Urantia_Book/146#p3_6))

 ## The switch